 Once an applicant finishes the technical interview, they are moved into Final Review.
-Applicants in Final Review may not hear back until closer to the start of the batch when we are beginning to allocate our pods.
+Applicants in Final Review may not hear back until closer to the start of the batch when we begin to allocate our Pods.

 Unfortunately, due to the overwhelming demand from students, we cannot reconsider applications after they have been rejected.
 We understand that this can be frustrating, especially if you believe the decision was made based on a mistake or a one-time issue on your end.
 However, we plan to run the MLH Fellowship regularly and welcome anyone who meets the program criteria to reapply for a future batch.